earthly/website/blog/_posts/2023-08-07-understanding-monorepos.md

 Nx provides a lot of features out of the box as compared to Turborepo.
 For instance, there's a [VS Code plugin](https://marketplace.visualstudio.com/items?itemName=nrwl.angular-console) that you can use to run test and build commands.
 Its CLI also generates boilerplates automatically for you.
 It also provides a feature called [Distributed Task Execution to distribute work across multiple CI servers.

 Turborepo, on the other hand, is relatively minimal.
-It doesn’t provide all the features that Nx does by default such as IDE integrations and plugins, built-in code generation and scaffolding and distributed task execution.
+It doesn't provide all the features that Nx does by default such as IDE integrations and plugins, built-in code generation and scaffolding and distributed task execution.
 It also integrates very easily with common package managers like Yarn or Npm.
 Thus with [minimum configurational changes,](https://turbo.build/repo/docs/core-concepts/monorepos/configuring-workspaces) you can create your existing JavaScript project into a blazingly fast monorepo.
 Tuborepo seems a good choice for smaller projects where you don't require too much configuration, unlike Nx.

 ### Remote Caching